k1hbles/linder/README.md

 Fellow Les Roches friends, feel free to fork this project.
 This is an open-sourced linder code.
+Ps - The jsx code is vibe coded.
+But the CSS was done by me.
+Hence why jsx file looks so messy.

 # React + Vite